stacksjs/stacks/README.md

 ## 🤖 Usage

-Because this monorepo is optimized toward the development of easily reusable & composable component libraries, it's very easy to use:
+Because this monorepo is optimized toward the development of easily reusable & composable component libraries, it's very easy to use (and distribute):

 ```html
 <html>